ilg-physics-ucsb/physics5l-remotelabs-manual/FranckHertzLabManual/FH5L.md

 ---------------------
 Using the instruments above,** you will measure the potential difference between successive minima in the current that arrives at the collection eletrode as you vary the accerating voltage imposed between the anode and the cathode (as explained in the Background section).  **

 The web-portal for this experiment enables you to press and turn all the same buttons and knobs as you would in person, and observe the effects of your actions through four different live video feeds, each aimed at the apparatus from a different vantage point.
 The video feed is displayed at the center of the portal.
 Controls for the switches, knobs, and buttons are distributed around the video feed, along with links to helpful information.
-A timer immediately above the video feed (in red) limits your time on the apparatus to 3 hours.
+A timer immediately above the video feed (in red) limits your time on the apparatus to three hours.
 When it runs out, the lab equipment will reset to its initial configuration.

 You can switch between different views of the apparatus by clicking on one of the four blue buttons immediately below the timer and above the display.
 As the display changes, so do the the images and controls that surround it.

 The HEAT camera provides a top-down view of the large variac on the right, and of the oven on the left.
 On top of the oven is the readout dial of a thermometer  that reports its internal temperature.
-Around the live feed you will find a power switch you can click to turn the oven on and off and arrows you can click to turn the variac knob in either coarse or fine increments, as specified by the radio buttons.
+Around the live feed you will find a power switch you can click to turn the oven on and off and a pair of green arrows you can click to turn the variac knob clockwise or counter-clockwise.
+The amount of rotation corresponding to a single click is determined by selecting one of the three radio buttons above the arrows.

 :::Figure:Figure